 To support operation from a variety of direct and network connections, the software and all files are stored in the CombiFlash Rf on an internal hard drive.
 This ensures that your compound purification methods and run history files can be viewed from any connection.
-Optionally, individual run history files may be saved to a USB flash drive and the hard drive or a networked computer, and all run history files can be saved to a network drive.
+Optionally, run files may be saved to a USB flash drive, a networked controlling computer or a network drive.